Compact with Texans

 Terisa C. Riley, Ph.D.

-Senior Vice President for Fiscal and Student Affairs
+Senior Vice President for Student Affairs, Enrollment Management, and University Administration

 Texas A&M University-Kingsville